-- Te Horo/Peka Peka Dog Access Areas (map only)
+- Te Horo/Peka Peka Dog Access Areas [PDF 259 KB]

-Please refer to the 2019 Dog Control Bylaw for information and a full list of dog parks, exercise areas, and summer and winter zones.
-Please note that dogs are not permitted on the Te Araroa Paekākāriki Escarpment track.
+See Dog and animal management and the Dog Control Bylaw for information and a full list of dog parks, exercise areas, and summer and winter zones.
+Note that dogs are not permitted on the Te Araroa Paekākāriki Escarpment track.
 For more info please visit the Te Araroa website.

 Greywater suitability maps, indicating minor, moderate and major limitations.

 - Waikanae to Paekākāriki Greywater Suitability Map [PDF 687 KB]

 - Ōtaki Greywater Suitability Map [PDF 230 KB]